huaweicloud/terraform-provider-huaweicloud/docs/resources/lts_stream.md

 * `id` - The log stream ID.

 * `filter_count` - Number of log stream filters.

-* `tags` - The key/value pairs to associate with the log stream.

 * `created_at` - The creation time of the log stream.